 In 2021, our communications—even corporate communications—are highly visual.
 We commonly speak in memes, GIFs, and emojis, so attaching a picture to your resume may seem like a good idea.
 But not so fast…

-There are several reasons why a picture on your resume could hurt your candidacy and, in most cases, no real benefits of including one.
+There are several reasons why a picture on your resume could hurt your candidacy and, in most cases, there are no real benefits of including one.
 Although the tides may change in the future, leaving out the picture on your resume remains best practice and your safest bet for landing the job.

 Adding a picture to your resume could hurt your chances of getting the job